Advi23/Artistry/docs/GUI Setup.md

 # GUI Setup

-This file covers my process creating the GUI for _Artistry_.
+This doc covers my process creating the GUI for _Artistry_.

 ## Overview / Initial Build